 Nomination Date: 15/12/2017

-He has also been a shareholder in Sélections Mondiales des Vins – Canada (the largest wine contest in North America) for 13 years.
-This contest allows one to meet annually with more than 75 world-famous wine experts, from 26 different countries.
+He was also a shareholder in the World Wine Selections Canada (the largest wine competition in North America) for 13 years.
+This competition allowed to judge 2000 wines by more than 75 luminaries of the world of wines, from 26 countries.

-In 1987, while he was finishing high school, he joined the ranks of the Régiment de la Chaudière, a unit of the Canada Armed Forces reserve.
-In the 22 years of his military service, he carried out two operational missions: the first at Goose Bay in Labrador, under the NATO aegis, and the second in Cyprus with the 3rd Battalion of the Royal 22nd Regiment for the United Nations.
-Subsequently, he carried out various mandates including, among others, the analysis of infrastructures of the reserves supported by the Valcartier military base, as well as the deployment and the command of a battalion group of 400 personnel in Mississippi, in the United States.
-In 2002 the French army appointed him an instructor in a staff specialist course, a first in the history of the French reserve.
-As part of this course, he had former French, British, German, and Swiss reservists.
+In 1987, while finishing high school, he joined the Chaudière Regiment, a reserve unit of the Canadian Armed Forces.
+During his 22 years of military service, he carried out two operational missions: the first in Goose Bay, Labrador, under the aegis of NATO, and the second in Cyprus for the United Nations with the 3rd Battalion of the Royal 22nd Regiment.
+Subsequently, he carried out various mandates, including the analysis of reserve infrastructure supported by the Valcartier Military Base, as well as the deployment and command of a 400-strong battalion group in Mississippi, United States.
+In 2002, the French army appointed him an instructor on a staff specialist course; a first in the history of the French reserve.
+As part of this course, he had to train French, British, German and Swiss reservists.

-In June 2004, during the celebrations of the 60th anniversary of the landings at Normandy (France), he dedicated four monuments in as many towns and Normandy communities.
-In May 2006, as part of his functions as the commander of the Régiment de la Chaudière, he obtained a private audience with her majesty Queen Elizabeth II, at Buckingham Palace.
-This audience allowed him to give her majesty the reprint of a book on the history of the Régiment de la Chaudière, and to speak with the colonel-in-chief of his regiment.
-In 2008, he coordinated military activities of the 35th Brigade Group of Canada for the 400th anniversary of Quebec.
+In June 2004, during the celebrations of the 60th anniversary of the D-Day landings in Normandy (France), he inaugurated four monuments in as many Normandy towns and cities.
+In May 2006, as commander of the Chaudière Regiment, he was granted a private hearing with Her Majesty Queen Elizabeth II at Buckingham Palace.
+This hearing allowed her to give Her Majesty the reprint of a book on the history of the Chaudière Regiment and to fraternize with the Colonel-in-Chief of his regiment.
+In 2008, he coordinated the military activities of the 35th Canadian Brigade Group for the 400th anniversary of Quebec City.
 He ended his military career in 2009.